Federal Graduate PLUS Loan

 How is Grad PLUS repaid?

 - You will receive an automatic deferment while you are enrolled at least half-time.
 Since Grad PLUS is not a subsidized loan, interest will accrue during this time.
 Repayment begins immediately upon your graduation, or if you drop below half-time enrollment.
-Grad PLUS disbursed on or after July 1, 2008 has a 6-month grace period.
+Grad PLUS loans have a 6-month grace period.
 In case of hardship, you may request forbearance for up to 42 months.

 When you near graduation (or drop below half-time) you will be given information on loan repayment.
 This is referred to Exit Counseling or Exit Interview.